cortexlabs/cortex/docs/cluster-management/config.md

 # see https://docs.cortex.dev/v/master/cluster-management/spot-instances for additional details on spot configuration
 spot: false

-# see https://docs.cortex.dev/v/master/guides/subdomain-https-setup for instructions on how to set up HTTPS for APIs
+# see https://docs.cortex.dev/v/master/guides/custom-domain for instructions on how to set up a custom domain
 ssl_certificate_arn:  # if empty, APIs will still be accessible via HTTPS (in addition to HTTP), but will not use a trusted certificate
 ```